Graphnet-Health/fhir-api-specs/docs/api/apiAllergy.md

 ### \_lastUpdated

-To retrieve `AllergyIntolerances` based on the updated date of the record
+To retrieve `AllergyIntolerances` based on the last updated date of the record.

 ```http
 GET /AllergyIntolerance?patient={id}&_lastUpdated={value}